Edward McGarry (soldier-politician)

 As a popular officer and famed for his role in the Cache Valley victory, McGarry was appointed one of the judges that declared the first of three famous California races between the thoroughbreds Norfolk and Lodi a dead heat.
 In June 1865 he was ordered to succeed Brigadier General George Wright, in command of the District of California.

-After the war ended McGarry rejoined the regular Army and was appointed lieutenant colonel of the U. S. 32nd Regiment of Infantry, one of its newly organized regiments.
+After the war ended McGarry rejoined the Regular Army and was appointed lieutenant colonel of the 32nd U.S. Infantry Regiment, one of its newly organized regiments.
 In 1867, he was commanding a garrison at Tubac, Arizona, when he showed up for a military parade in the plaza in a state of intoxication.
 Consequently, McGarry was reassigned to San Francisco, California, but no disciplinary action was taken against him.
 However, he had been drinking very heavily.
 On the night of his death, he manifested symptoms of mania a potu, and the staff in the Occidental Hotel confined him to his room.
 About 11 o'clock he told the servant to clear out, locked the door and was found early the next morning, December 31, 1867, lying on the floor of his room in his own blood, his throat cut and an open pen knife by his side.
 No cause was found for his action, nothing was left in writing.
 It was supposed it was done in a temporary fit of insanity.

 McGarry was 45 years of age when he died.
 His funeral was held at the Unitarian Church.
 General H. W. Halleck, commander of the Military Division of the Pacific and a large number of other officers of the Regular Army, ex-governor Low and several judges of the state courts attended.
 A military escort and many friends accompanied his body to the Cemetery.

-Camp McGarry, a U.S military camp in northern Nevada, was named for him.
+Camp McGarry, a U.S. military camp in northern Nevada, was named for him.